- Show all

 Darjee v.
 Betlach, District of Arizona

-Litigation Team and dfitzgerald CasesRead moreLow-income immigrant residents of Arizona who were eligible for full Medicaid benefits, but whose benefits were reduced to emergency-only benefits, filed suit against the state Medicaid agency for preventing them from accessing the full scope of necessary medical care.
+Litigation Team CasesRead moreLow-income immigrant residents of Arizona who were eligible for full Medicaid benefits, but whose benefits were reduced to emergency-only benefits, filed suit against the state Medicaid agency for preventing them from accessing the full scope of necessary medical care.
 Plaintiffs alleged that these benefit reductions violated the obligation to…

 - July 18, 2016